seanpmaxwell/jet-schema/README.md

 ## Misc Notes <a name="misc-notes"></a>

 ### Validating properties which may be undefined <a name="validating-properties-which-may-be-undefined"></a>
-As mentioned in the guide, if a property can be null or undefined, then the functions chained onto `pick()` might be undefined as well.
-If you know based on context (because you set a validator in the `schema` function), and you don't want to have to do optional calling everytime (i.e. `pick("some optional property").test?.(...)`), then I recommend adding a wrapper function to your schema:
+As mentioned in the guide, if a property is optional, then the value returned from `pick()` might be undefined.
+If you know based on context (because you set a property in the `schema` function), and you don't want to have to do optional calling everytime (i.e. `pick("some optional property")?.test(...)`), then I recommend adding a wrapper function to your schema:
 ```typescript
 // models/User.ts